lyubenblagoev/postfix-rest-server/README.md

 Note that when you rename or delete account or domain, the corresponding directory is also renamed or deleted.
 Ensure that the user that is used for running the server has write privileges on your mail vhosts directory and its subdirectories.

+During development you can set `spring.profiles.active` to `dev` to enable database schema generation and SQL statements logging.
+Note that you must first create a database and user in your database server.

 ## Usage

 Here's a short overview about the possible REST API calls: